Psychedelic therapy: In terminal illness

 During the early 1950s and 1960s the National Institute of Mental Health sponsored the study of psychedelic drugs such as psilocybin and LSD to alleviate the debilitating anxiety and depression patients with terminal diagnoses may feel.
-While these early studies are hard to find, the resurgence of interest in psychedelic drugs to treat humans end of life mindset has led to some small studies in the 21st Century.
+While these early studies are hard to find, the resurgence of interest in psychedelic drugs to treat humans end of life mindset has led to some small studies in the 21st century.
 The more recently published research strengthens the findings from the 1950s and 1960s showing the drug is extremely effective in reducing anxiety and depression in this patient population once carefully screened and has few adverse effects when administered in a psychotherapy setting and under medical supervision.
 The psychologists leading psychedelic drug therapy trials found that end of life patients often experience the emotional turmoil of dying more than the physical aspects.
 This mindset makes it difficult for patients to find meaning and enjoyment in life during their last few months or years.
 While all patients have completely different experiences on these mind altering drugs the research subjects interviewed all expressed they had, "heightened clarity and confidence about their personal values and priorities, and a renewed or enhanced recognition of intrinsic meaning and value of life."
 More recently, researchers have argued that psychedelic therapy is beneficial for these patients because it may specifically reduce their fear of dying.

 As of 2016, Johns Hopkins University and New York University have conducted large randomized, placebo-controlled studies.
 These two studies are some of the first large controlled studies measuring the effects of psychedelic therapy on depression and anxiety in cancer patients.
 Across clinician-ratings and self-ratings, the psychedelic treatment produced statistically significant lowered anxiety and depression, with sustenance for at least 6 months.
 The studies monitored for adverse effects from the drugs but no serious adverse effects were observed.
 Both studies also attributed the efficacy in part to patients experiencing a "mystical experience".
 A mystical experience is a very personal introspective experience where some sort of unity or transcendence of time and space is described.
 More research is necessary to expand generalizability of the conclusions.
 Also, more research is necessary to understand the biological properties of a mystical experience.

+Evidence is growing for the use of atypical psychedelics such as ketamine for treating depression in terminally ill patients, with repeated IV administration having the most therapeutic effect.
+These studies did not have any patients experience any serious adverse effects; however, ketamine-induced ulcerative cystitis is a concern for repeated long-term administration.
+Qualitative studies are required to better understand the mechanism and thought process changes that lead to therapeutic outcomes.